maidsafe/safe_network/sn_transfers/README.md

 #### Preparation

-First we need to decide on the transfer's recipient and amout:
+First we need to decide on the transfer's recipient and amount:

 - decide on a recipient: `MainPubkey` and an amount in `NanoTokens`